Frank Lautenberg

 Frank Raleigh Lautenberg (/ˈlɔːtənbɜrɡ/; January 23, 1924 – June 3, 2013) was an American businessman and Democratic Party politician who served as United States Senator from New Jersey from 1982 to 2001, and again from 2003 until his death in 2013.
 He was originally from Paterson, New Jersey.

-Lautenberg was elected five terms as Senator.
+Lautenberg was elected to five terms as Senator.
 He first took office in December 1982 and served three terms, retiring from the Senate in 2001.
 Called upon to run again one year later due to circumstances surrounding his Senate colleague Robert Torricelli's re-election campaign, Lautenberg returned to the Senate in January 2003 and was elected to one additional term in 2008.
-He died during his fifth term and remains New Jersey's longest serving senator, with a total of 28 years, 5 months and 8 days in office.
+He died during his fifth term and remains New Jersey's longest serving senator, with a total of 28 years, five months, and eight days in office.
+As of 2026, he is also the last senator to be elected to serve from both seats of their home state.
+(Note: Jon Kyl, who previously served from Arizona's Class 1 Senate seat from 1995 to 2013, was appointed to the state's Class 3 seat after the death of John McCain.
+He served from the Class 3 seat for four months before resigning.)

 Before entering politics, he was an early partner in, and became the chairman and chief executive officer of Automatic Data Processing, Inc. In his early years, he served overseas in the U.S. Army Signal Corps from 1942 to 1946 as a part of the war effort, and after returning home his interest in American political events increased.
 He has been called "the last of the New Deal liberals" and was known for his legislative efforts against drunk driving, and his support of spending for Amtrak and urban public transportation, for stronger environmental regulations, greater consumer protections, and investigations of wrongdoing by Wall Street.